Why Are My Pomegranate Seeds White?

 1. Cut one side of the pomegranate.
 Avoid touching the white seed inside, or you will get its juice spread everywhere.

 2. Its outer cover has a crunchy texture when ripe, making it easier to peal.
 Make cuts on each side of the fruit’s six sections, split open each section individually, and get a satisfying crunch sound each time.
-Even still, the seeds are hard to get to.

-You should avoid eating a pomegranate that smells sour as it may have turned bad.
+Quick note: You should avoid eating a pomegranate that smells sour as it may have turned bad.

 Easy Way to Remove Seeds From Your Pomegranate

-Can White Pomegranate Seeds Be Used in Different Dishes?
+Can White Pomegranate Seeds be Used in Different Dishes?

 Like red pomegranates, white ones can be used in different recipes, as they taste sweeter.
 From making a juice to many other sweet and savory dishes, including white pomegranates seeds, can work wonders in enhancing the taste of many dishes.